pivotal-cf/docs-cassandra/upgrade.html.md

 ### Known issues

-On AWS we have experienced issues with the ARP cache on an updated node being stale, this results in the VM being online and the Cassandra process running - so everything is reported as healthy to BOSH, but the node is unable to re-join the cluster.
+On AWS we have observed stale ARP entries remaining in some of the nodes' ARP caches after a node has been updated.
+This prevents the nodes from being able to communicate with the upgraded node.
+The Cassandra process will start and the node will appear healthy, but it will not have rejoined the cluster successfully.

-We have implemented workarounds to resolve the issue and force the ARP cache to be updated, but we have still witnessed this taking up to 10 minutes to resolve itself.
+We have implemented workarounds to resolve the issue and to also force the local ARP cache to be updated, but we have still witnessed this taking a few minutes to resolve itself.

 This can in some cases cause your cluster to lose quorum if you deploy the with default 4 node configuration.

-We recommend that you scale your `multi-tenant` cluster to 5 nodes, by increasing the count of the `Multitenant Cassandra Node` to `2` nodes from the default of `1`
+We recommend that you scale your `multi-tenant` cluster to 5 nodes, by increasing the count of the `Multitenant Cassandra Node` to `2` nodes from the default of `1`.

 Therefore during an upgrade of a 5 node cluster the following scenario will occur
 * Node 1 is updated and brought online - but hasn't yet rejoined the cluster